by GJEP |

 Anti-Monsanto protester is interviewed by the local media.
 Photo: Langelle/GJEP.

-Filed under Actions / Protest, Biodiversity, Climate Change, Commodification of Life, Corporate Globalization, Events, False Solutions to Climate Change, Food Sovereignty, Genetic Engineering, Industrial agriculture, Pollution
+Filed under Actions / Protest, Biodiversity, Climate Change, Corporate Globalization, Events, False Solutions to Climate Change, Food Sovereignty, Genetic Engineering, Industrial agriculture, Pollution